UNCLE SAM BIKEWAY:

 To start from the Waterford Harbor Visitor Center; Take I-787 north to Route 787 north to Route 32 (Saratoga Ave) across the Mohawk River into downtown Waterford.
 Turn right down 2nd St which will bring you to the parking lot on your right just before the bridge.

-To start from the Northern end of the trail; From the junction of Routes 4 & 32 in downtown Waterford head east on Route 4 and cross over the Hudson River.
+To start from the Northern End of the Uncle Sam Bikeway; From the junction of Routes 4 & 32 in downtown Waterford head east on Route 4 and cross over the Hudson River.
 Bear right on Route 4 (2nd Ave) at the light.
 At your next light turn left up Route 142 (125th St).
 At the five-way intersection, cross over to Northern Drive and follow it up a small hill.
 The bike trail starts across from Old Mill Hill Rd on the right.
 A gravel road on the right leads up to a small grass parking area.

 The Uncle Sam Bikeway runs along the former rail bed of the Troy & Boston Railroad which was constructed in 1850-52.
 This in turn became the Fitchburg Railroad in 1887 and then the Maine Railroad in 1900.
 The tracks were dismantled in 1972.
 Samuel Wilson was the Troy meatpacker and Massachusetts native who many believe was the inspiration for the Uncle Sam figure.
 Supporters of the Wilson story say he became associated with Uncle Sam when he stamped the initials "US" on barrels of meat he supplied to American forces in the war of 1812.
 Seeing the initials, soldiers began referring to Wilson as Uncle Sam.
 Samuel Wilson died in 1854 and is buried in Troy 's Oakwood Cemetery, which is located on the hillside above the trail.
 From the southern end of this trail you can continue through South Troy along the South Troy Riverfront Trail, a combination of off road paved trail and on-road routes.